mghwajin/eos-basics/README.md

 [**Endeavour OS**](https://endeavouros.com/) is an resource-light and terminal-centric Linux distribution based on [Arch Linux](https://archlinux.org/).
 It provides a beginner-friendly setup experience alongside the classic Arch installation process for power users.

-This guide for beginner-to-intermediate users of [**EndeavourOS**](https://endeavouros.com/) overviews how to complete basic system maintenance tasks through the command-line interface (CLI).
+This guide for beginner-to-intermediate users of [**Endeavour OS**](https://endeavouros.com/) overviews how to complete basic system maintenance tasks using shell commands in the terminal.

 ## Contents
 [README](https://github.com/mghwajin/eos-basics/blob/main/README.md)